LundiMardi/LJ24-Appel/source/en/content/_Phase-B.md

 Please include the follwing deliverables:

-- 2 A1 boards (not folded, *but can be rolled*)
+- 2 horizontal A1 boards (not folded, *but can be rolled*)
-- 1 A4 booklet including the location, the project description and the cost estimation (max.
+- 1 A4 booklet including the location, the project description and the cost estimation in french (max.
 5 pages)
-- 1 sealed envelope featuring the title project on the outside and containing the contact form (download here)
+- 1 sealed envelope featuring the title project on the outside and containing the contact form (see download)
 - 1 sealed envelope for the USB stick including the compétition boards and the A4 booklet (for video projection)

 Each document must be labeled with the title project and mention the assigned perimeter.